 Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 To date, EMDR therapy has helped millions of people of all ages relieve many types of psychological stress.
 EMDR is an evidence-based psychotherapy for the treatment of Posttraumatic Stress Disorder (PTSD) as well as many other psychological disorders including anxiety and depression.
 The goal of EMDR is to reduce the intensity of distressing feelings by working with the circuitry in the brain.

-Family therapy is usually provided by a psychologist, clinical social worker or licensed therapist, and is a type of counseling that can help family members resolve conflicts and improve communication within the family unit.
-Family therapy may include all family members, or just those who are willing or able to participate.
-Specific issues such as marital or financial problems, conflict between parents and children, or the impact of substance abuse or a mental illness on the entire family can be addressed in a therapeutic environment.
-This type of therapy not only helps families learn skills to deepen family connections and cope with stressful times, but also empowers each individual to continue to use these skills in their day-to-day lives after therapy is complete.
+Family therapy is usually provided by a psychologist, clinical social worker, or licensed therapist, and is a type of counseling that can help family members resolve conflicts and improve communication within the family unit.
+Family therapy may include all family members or just those who are willing or able to participate.
+Specific issues such as marital or financial problems, the conflict between parents and children, or the impact of substance abuse or a mental illness on the entire family can be addressed in a therapeutic environment.
+This type of therapy not only helps families learn skills to deepen family connections and cope with stressful times but also empowers each individual to continue to use these skills in their day-to-day lives after therapy is complete.